SysKitTeam/docs-securitymanager/installation/installation-guide.md

 ### Advanced Installation

 This is the advanced installation mode,  recommended for advanced users.
 Installs the **SysKit Security Manager Service** which allows you to take scheduled snapshots while the application is not running.
-Requires a **dedicated SQL Server database** and a [Service Account](https://github.com/SysKitTeam/docs-securitymanager/tree/7a41ecf00806ae7d8f47809e3c4d6fedecb7bd0c/en-us/windows/security/identity-protection/access-control/service-accounts/README.md).
-A service account is a user account that is created explicitly to provide a security context for services running on Windows Server operating systems.
-The security context determined the service’s ability to access local and network resources.
-The Windows operating systems rely on services to run various features.
-These services can be configured through the applications, the Services snap-in, or Task Manager, or by using Windows PowerShell.
+Requires a **dedicated SQL Server database** and a [Service Account](../requirements/user-permissions-requirements.md#service-account-permissions).

 **SysKit Security Manager Configuration Wizard** will automatically start when you start SysKit Security Manager for the first time.
 Alternatively, you can start it manually by running it from the installation folder \(default is C:\ProgramFiles\SysKit\Security Manager\Host\SysKit.SecurityManager.ConfigurationWizard.exe\).
 Follow the steps [here ](../configuration.md)to successfully configure the application.